Psy-Fer/bedpull/docs/src/bam-mode.md

-A read is kept only if the reference span it actually covers (accounting for `--flanks`, if used) is at least 90% of the requested window; anything less is dropped. `--min_partial_coverage` requires `--partial` and must be between `0.0` (the default — no filter) and `1.0`.
+A read is kept only if the reference span it actually covers (accounting for `--flanks`, if used) is at least 90% of the requested window; anything less is dropped. `--min_partial_coverage` requires `--partial` and must be between `0.0` (the default, meaning no filter) and `1.0`.

 ## Flanks

-To extend the extraction window beyond the BED coordinates — for example to capture an insertion that sits just outside the annotated boundary — use `--flanks`, `--lflank`, or `--rflank`:
+To extend the extraction window beyond the BED coordinates, for example to capture an insertion that sits just outside the annotated boundary, use `--flanks`, `--lflank`, or `--rflank`:

 ```bash
 # Symmetric 500 bp flank on both sides